nextflow-io/nextflow/docs/module.rst

     Ciao Mundo

-Alternatively, the ``params`` option allows you to pass parameters to module without affecting the including scope, *and* without inheriting any parameters from the including scope.
+Alternatively, the ``params`` option can be used to pass parameters to module without adding them to the including scope, *and* without inheriting any parameters from the including scope.

 ::